Identifying and changing contexts

 method tells the client to change the current user and obtain the feature flag values for the new user.

-In some situations, the new user may be an updated version of the existing user.
-For example, on a sign-in page in a single-page app, you could represent the same person as an anonymous user before they log in, and a different user after they log in.
+In some situations, the new context may be an updated version of the existing context.
+For example, on a sign-in page in a single-page app, you could represent the same person as a multi-context that combines a pre-login anonymous context and a post-login context with the "user" kind.
 After the person logs in, you can call identify()

 so that the person receives the correct feature flag settings for their account.

-In other situations, the new context may be a multi-context, that is, a set of several different contexts that you want to evaluate together.
+In other situations, the new context may be a multi-context based on multiple identifiers, rather than only pre- and post-login contexts.
 For example, as soon as an end user visits your app, you may initialize the client with a context using a context kind of "device."
-When the end user logs in, you now also have their user information.
+When the end user logs in, you now also have their user and organization information.
 You can call identify()

 Here's how: